D3SXX/kaios-backup/README.md

 The program was tested on Nokia 8110 4g with KaiOS 2.5.1.

+## Conversion and Import on Android

+You can import SMS and MMS data to an Android device.
+[For more details, see this guide](/convert/README.md).

 ## Notes

 - To export contacts in Google CSV and Outlook CSV formats, simply choose "CSV format" in the Export tab and then select your preferred format in the options menu.